Learn About Current Visiting Scholars

 Centennial Center Teaching Workshops

-APSA's Centennial Center hosted a two-day, teaching-oriented workshop for faculty in the field of international relations.
-Led by Joyce Kaufman (Whittier College) and Victor Asal (SUNY-Albany), this workshop took place October 20-21, 2017 at APSA’s national office in Washington, DC.
-Learn more about the workshop here.
+APSA's Centennial Center will host a two-day, teaching-oriented workshop for faculty of introductory courses related to American government.
+Led by Andrew Rudalevige (Bowdoin College) and Caroline Tolbert (University of Iowa & University of Delaware), this workshop will take place May 18-19, 2018 at APSA’s national office in Washington, DC.

 2017-2018 Centennial Center Research Grant Deadlines Set